Marshland Ciders

 The cider is made from apples from our very oldest trees, some around 100 years old.
 The cider mostly uses bramley apples, but also included a mix of the other varieties of apple that are fully ripe at the time of pressing.
 This means that the blend of apples is unique to my orchard and will vary slightly from year to year, for added interest!

-The cider is a golden straw colour and has a cidery aroma with subtle hints of fresh green apples.
+The cider varies from golden straw colour to a coppery amber, with the colour deepening with age.
+It has a cidery aroma with hints of fresh green apples.

-It's made from bramley apples so has a sharp acid hit of fruit flavour on the first sip.
+The main variety of apples used is bramley so the cider has a sharp acid hit of fruit flavour on the first sip.
 The minerally character of the cider comes through next, followed by a clean crisp finish.

 There are subtle complex tangy flavours derived from the use of wild yeasts in production.

-The cider shares the same production credentials as Still Bramley, but is sweetened to please those who prefer a sweet cider.
+The cider shares the same production credentials as the dry apple cider, but is sweetened to please those who prefer a sweet cider.

 The cider has a rich fruity flavour.
 It really does taste like crunching into the sweetest apple, fresh from the tree!